oterrier/gracyql/README.md

 ## GraphQL queries

-Navigate to `http://localhost:8990/` in your browser to access the GraphiQL console to start making queries.
+Navigate to [http://localhost:8990](http://localhost:8990) in your browser to access the GraphiQL console to start making queries.
+Or [http://localhost:8990/schema](http://localhost:8990/schema) to introspect the GraphQL schema

 Simple POS TaggerQuery: